inr-kit/twps/docs/source/how_to_use.rst

     ''
     Simple text and snippets: 'i=1', 'i'.

-In this template, the apostrophe, ``'``, is used to mark both the beginning and the end of the snippets.
-Any characters can be used as delimiters, although in the case of alphanumeric delimiters, a warning message will be issued.
+In this template, the apostrophe ``'`` is used to mark both the beginning and the end of the snippets.
+Any characters can be used as delimiters, but in case of an alphanumeric delimiter a warning message will be printed.
 In the following template, character ``y`` is used to mark the snippet's begin, and characher ``z`` -- to mark the snippet's end:

 .. list-table::
     :header-rows: 1